appspace-cloud/acme-secret-generator/README.md

 ## Overview

-This Helm chart creates a single Kubernetes namespace with the same name as the chart (`acme-secret-generator`).
+This Helm chart can create a single Kubernetes namespace with the same name as the chart (`acme-secret-generator`).
+By default, namespace creation is disabled to allow external tools (like Terraform) to manage the namespace.

 ## Prerequisites